zuiko21/minimOS/hard/mu-vdu.md

 use of the `R/W` line_, thus any read attempt will actually _write_ into VRAM (or CRTC registers) **the same value** as read from the computer's regular RAM.

+While this issue does not prevent proper operation, it however makes unneeded VRAM accesses -- which will increase _snow_ generation or, in case of using the _optional RDY generator_, impair CPU performance because of the extra wait states (see below).
+Thus, it seems worth disabling the circuit during reads, something easily achived with some OR gates.

 ## Circuit description

 **VRAM select** (1/2 74HC139):